NDepend

 There are many diagrams in the case studies sections below.
 They all have been generated by the NDepend dependency graph.
 I precise since readers ask in the comments how they’ve been generated.

 Clean Architecture is a term coined by Uncle Bob and refers to principles to structure projects so that it is easy to understand and easy to change as the project grows.
 It is becoming increasingly popular to structure ASP.NET Core web applications.
-Here is the Project Dependency Diagrams of the Jason Taylor’s CleanArchitecture .NET solution template available here on github.
+Here are the Project Dependency Diagrams of Jason Taylor’s CleanArchitecture .NET solution template available here on github.

 CleanArchitecture .NET Solution